 Set out below are straight forward answers to frequently asked questions about Commercial Refrigeration.

-If you have a question not listed here or within our help or policies section, please email us
+If you have a question not listed here or within our help or policies section, please contact us.

 Food should only be displayed during the working day and placed into chilled storage overnight.